star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Description

-This course is one of several introductory courses in analytics and management science that survey a variety of hands-on quantitative modeling methods that are useful to decision makers and business and policy analysts.
-They overlap considerably but are tailored for particular programs based on student career paths and interests.
+This is one of several introductory courses in analytics and management science that survey a variety of hands-on quantitative modeling methods that are useful to decision makers and analysts.
+These courses overlap considerably, but are tailored for particular programs.

 Learning Outcomes

-First, you should learn about a variety of management science techniques, what they are capable of, and what their limitations are so that you can intelligently call upon specialists and consultants when the occasion arises.
-(90-755/90-775)
+This course has six objectives.
+First, you will learn about a variety of management science techniques, what they are capable of, and what their limitations are so that you can intelligently work with specialists and consultants when the occasion arises.
+(Implementing these methods at-scale often requires a multiple person-year team effort.
+You may be the project lead of a team that includes members whose graduate training is entirely in management science.)

-Third, you should develop skill at writing mathematical equations that represent the “physics” (operational reality) of systems that you will be responsible for managing and improving.
-(All courses in the sequence).
+Third, you should develop skill at writing and working with mathematical equations that represent the finances and the “physics” (operational reality) of systems that you will be responsible for managing and improving.

-Fourth, you should understand the inner workings of the algorithms that computers use to solve these equations (“models”) well enough to know which types of problems are “hard” or “easy” for the computer to solve, what that implies for the “size” problem that can be handled, and some tricks for transforming “hard” into “easier” problems to solve.
-(90-755 & 94-867)
+Fourth, you should understand the inner workings of the algorithms that computers use to solve optimization models well enough to know which types of problems are “hard” or “easy” for the computer to solve, what that implies for the “size” problem that can be handled, and some tricks for transforming “hard” into “easier” problems to solve.

 Prerequisites Description